kevinadityaikhsan/tomato_leaf_disease_classification/README.md

 This project focuses on developing a lightweight and accurate model for identifying tomato leaf diseases from images.
 Early disease detection is crucial for effective crop management and minimizing yield losses.

 * **Lightweight Model:** The model is designed to be efficient and deployable across various platforms, including servers, web browsers, and edge devices.
 * **High Accuracy:** Leverages transfer learning with EfficientNetB0 and data augmentation to achieve robust performance.
+The model exhibits robust performance, with a validation accuracy of 97.91% and a test accuracy of 97.43%, demonstrating effective generalization to unseen data.
 * **Diverse Dataset:** Trained on a dataset containing over 20,000 images, covering 10 disease classes and healthy leaves.
 * **Docker Deployment:** Provides a streamlined way to deploy the SavedModel using TensorFlow Serving within a Docker container for real-time predictions.